Identifying the symptoms of a degenerative spine

-However, as the degenerative spine condition progresses, the symptoms of slight discomfort transition into sometimes debilitating pain and stiffness.
-By understanding how to recognize the initial symptoms of a degenerative spine condition, you can help treat the condition before it worsens and prevents you from doing the activities you enjoy.
+However, as the degenerative spine condition progresses, the symptoms of slight discomfort transition into sometimes debilitating pain and discomfort.
+By understanding how to recognize the initial symptoms of a degenerative spine condition through the following article, you can help treat the condition before it worsens and prevents you from doing the activities you enjoy.

 How spinal nerve compression feels

 Even though degenerative spine symptoms vary from person to person, there are a few general sensations and limitations that are fairly common across the population.
 These include:

 - Pain in one or more facet joints due to the irritation of a nerve within an arthritic joint

 - Pain at the site of the spine where a degenerative spine condition has compressed or otherwise made contact with a nerve root or the spinal cord